 Barley Homes (Group) Limited is a company limited by shares and wholly owned by Suffolk County Council (50%), St Edmundsbury Borough Council (25%) and Forest Heath District Council (25%).
-The company will act commercially, building homes for sale and private rent (including a minimum 30% affordable housing in line with Planning Policy).
+The company, which was incorporated on 15 March 2016, will act commercially, building homes for sale and private rent (including a minimum 30% affordable housing in line with Planning Policy).